Dollar, Chinese yuan see steady fall — what this means for the rupee and Indian equities

 The big story has been the fall and fall of the US dollar index — from 104 in early July to 99.57 on July 14.
 The triggers were lower-than-expected US CPI and PPI.
 Here's what experts says on what this means for the rupee and Indian risk assets.

-With new US inflation data showing a slowdown in the seemingly relentless rise of consumer prices, the dollar index and treasury yields fell last week.
+The dollar index and treasury yields again fell last week, with new US inflation data showing a slowdown in the seemingly relentless rise of consumer prices.

 What will be the impact of this on the rupee and Indian equities?